visgl/deck.gl/docs/layers/column-layer.md

 * Default: `true`

-Whether to draw a filled polygon (solid fill).
+Whether to draw a filled column (solid fill).
 Note that only the area between the outer polygon and any holes will be filled.

 ##### `elevationScale` (Number, optional)